bnaucler/randomslide/CONTRIBUTING.md

 1       0         Full screen image
 2       NULL      Big number                  A slide just saying things like '+12%' 3       3         Bullet point list
-4       1         Title, image & subtitle
+4       ANY       Title, image & subtitle
 5       NULL      'Inspirational quote'       Soo much potential here 6       1/2/3     Picture with text           Theme can decide if text goes under, next to etc 7       NULL      Graph                       No good slideshow is complete without a graph